jboss-developer/jboss-eap-quickstarts/jts/README.md

 Start the JBoss EAP Servers
 -------------------------

-Start the the two JBoss EAP servers with the full profile, passing a unique node ID by typing the following command.
+Start the two JBoss EAP servers with the full profile, passing a unique node ID by typing the following command.
 You must pass a socket binding port offset on the command to start the second server.
 Be sure to replace `UNIQUE_NODE_ID` with a node identifier that is unique to both servers.

 If you are using Linux: